Rocket brings IPO forward due to "exceptional" demand

 The first day of trading on the Frankfurt Stock Exchange is slated for Oct.
 2 and settlement is planned for Oct.
 6.

-Rocket, riding the coattails of last week's successful listing by Chinese rival Alibaba, earlier this week doubled the amount of money it planned to raise in the share sale to 1.48 billion euros ($1.9 billion), and the listing became fully subscribed within the first hour of taking orders.
+Rocket, riding the coattails of last week's successful listing by Chinese rival Alibaba (BABA.N), earlier this week doubled the amount of money it planned to raise in the share sale to 1.48 billion euros ($1.9 billion), and the listing became fully subscribed within the first hour of taking orders.

 Founded in 2007 by brothers Oliver, Alexander and Marc Samwer, Rocket has set up e-commerce sites and online marketplaces for everything from taxis to meal deliveries in more than 100 countries.
 Its companies made about $1 billion in revenues last year.